armbues/SiLLM/README.md

 import sillm

 model = sillm.load("/path/to/model")
-for s in model.generate("On a beautiful Sunday morning,"):
+for s, _ in model.generate("On a beautiful Sunday morning,"):
     print(s, flush=True, end="")
 ```